 1. Repeated unresolved symptoms

 Imagine your computer keeps freezing even after several repairs.
 At some point, you’ll realize it’s better to get a new one.
-If you notice the symptoms we talked about earlier—like delayed or unexpected gear shifts or unusual noises or vibrations—and they keep happening even after trying to fix them, it might be time to replace your TCM.
+If you notice the symptoms we talked about earlier—like delayed or unexpected gear shifts or unusual noises or vibrations—and they keep happening even after trying to reprogram the transmission control module and doing all things to fix them, it might be time to replace your TCM.

 2. Constant Check Engine Light